Qomplx raises $78.6 million for analytics-as-a-service platform

 With a library of customizable modules, including web scrapers, continuous workflow monitors, event series data stores, planning engines, chatbots, model managers, 3D renderers, geospatial indexing and rendering services, and more, Qomplx OS enables users to optimize workflows and select the conditions that trigger automatic actions and recommendations.
 Furthermore, it lets them choose how connected systems respond to unanticipated disruptions and new information, all while reusing approximately 90% of the same code and distributed systems infrastructure.

-Qomplx isn’t currently volunteering client names but claims it has $1 billion in book value.

-“Qomplx is well positioned for rapid growth as a mission-critical technology infrastructure company, and I look forward to working with them in my new role,” said Cannae Holdings chair William Foley II, who intends to join Qomplx’s board of directors.
+“Qomplx is well-positioned for rapid growth as a mission-critical technology infrastructure company, and I look forward to working with them in my new role,” said Cannae Holdings chair William Foley II, who intends to join Qomplx’s board of directors.
 “The company’s leadership has a long-term vision to help organizations see data and disparate systems not as a negative but as an opportunity to build competitive advantage.
 We believe this investment will strengthen and solidify Qomplx’s market position as a committed partner to customers and leading provider in the rapidly growing data and analytics market.”